Yagavi1994/Memories-API/README.md

 ## Acknowledgments

-- My mentor at Code Institute, Richard Wells, for code review, help and feedback.
-Very much appreciated!
+- A heartfelt thank you to my mentor at Code Institute, Richard Wells, for his invaluable code reviews, guidance, and constructive feedback throughout the project.
+Your support has been greatly appreciated!